codybuell/dotfiles/README.md

 #### vim/nvim ####

+- [ ] Hitting enter in markdown document on a `.` throws error when trying to make link
 - [ ] Tie `make pip` as a post vim make dots hook, pre `PlugInstall`
 - [ ] Make dots vim always replaces, even if no change (check your checksums)
 - [ ] Command-t help, ctr-t does not open help file in new tab